-If you want to learn more about the Zettelkasten method I recommend the article Zettelkasten — How One German Scholar Was So Freakishly Productive.
+If you want to learn more about the Zettelkasten method, I recommend the essay Zettelkasten — How One German Scholar Was So Freakishly Productive.

-As I wrote in my last article Zettelkasten Note-Taking Method With DEVONthink I started my Zettelkasten in DEVONthink.
+As I wrote in my last essay Zettelkasten Note-Taking Method With DEVONthink I started my Zettelkasten in DEVONthink.
 But since then, I integrated more tools into my workflow.
-This article describes which tools I use for my notes and why.
+This essay describes which tools I use for my notes and why.

 I use 7 different tools: 😅